ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

 Now, start the Flask server, listening on port `3000`.
 {: python}

-Now, start the server.
-The server is started using the `HttpServer::new()` method, defining the routes and handlers, and binding it to the address `127.0.0.1:3000`.
-{: rust}

 ```javascript
 app.listen(port, () => {
   console.log(`Server running on port ${port}`);